 Slightly cloudy to clear.
 Generally quite pale.

 Relatively full, moderate to high tannin apparent as astringency.

 Tannic.
 Medium to medium-sweet.
 Still to lightly sparkling.
 Only very slight acetification is acceptable.
 Mousiness and ropy/oily characters are serious faults.

 Note that a “dry” perry may give an impression of sweetness due to sorbitol in the pears, and perception of sorbitol as “sweet” is highly variable from one person to the next.
 Hence entrants should specify sweetness according to actual residual sugar amount, and judges must be aware that they might perceive more sweetness than how the perry was entered.

 Entrants MUST specify carbonation level (3 levels).
-Entrants MUST specify sweetness (5 categories).
+Entrants MUST specify sweetness (4 levels).
 Entrants MUST state variety of pear(s) used if known.

 Butt, Gin, Brandy, Barland, Blakeney Red, Thorn, Moorcroft, etc.